-Note About Hepatitis B Testing: Some infants, children, teens, college students, hospital and medical workers and adults who get a Hepatitis B vaccine may be non-responders and show NO antibodies at all despite, the fact that they were vaccinated.
+Note About Hepatitis B Testing: Some infants, children, teens, college students, hospital and medical workers and adults who get a Hepatitis B shot may be non-responders and show NO antibodies at all despite, the fact that they were given a shot.

 - A titer refers to the strength or concentration of a substance in a solution.

 - Testing antibodies is done through a blood test that can identify the presence of antibodies induced by vaccinations.

 - If the levels are satisfactory, the person is considered by governmental and medical authorities to have enough of a “protective antibody”.
 This means that they are considered to be “sufficiently immune to the disease” in terms of antibody production.